eb47780/micro-blue-orange/README.md

 * [Django](https://www.djangoproject.com/)

 ## License
 This project is under the MIT license.
+See the [LICENSE](LICENSE.md) for more information.

 ---